Introduction to Academic Practice (IntroAP)

 To be eligible to participate in the Introduction to Academic Practice you need to:

-- have at least two semesters of recent university teaching experiences before the course starts; AND
+Have at least two semesters of recent university teaching experience before the course starts;

-- you need to have CURRENT teaching responsibilities in Edinburgh University between the IntroAP seminars 2 and 3 i.e. during the semester you are taking the course, so that you can participate in a teaching observation exercise.
-Since this exercise is required for course completion, you cannot complete the course if you cannot guarantee teaching responsibilities during that period.
+You need to have CURRENT teaching responsibilities in Edinburgh University during the semester you are taking the course, so that you can participate in a teaching observation exercise.
+Since this exercise is required for course completion, you cannot complete the course if you cannot guarantee teaching responsibilities during the semester.
 Alternatively, for online teaching, you can use a recent recorded online teaching session that you have permission to share.

-- You need to have a University staff ID during the time you are completing the course (you will have this as part of your teaching contract with the university), otherwise the HEA charges you an admin fee of £100 at the point of course completion.
+You need to have a University staff ID during the time you are completing the course (you will have this as part of your teaching contract with the university), otherwise Advance HE charges you an admin fee of £150 at the point of course completion.

 What the course entails

-Tasks: Between the seminar dates you will be asked to submit regular written homework tasks, to contribute to a discussion board, and to carry out a teaching observation exchange.
+Semester 1 Tasks: Semester 1 will be delivered fully online and is spread out across semester 1.
+Before and after the seminar dates you will be asked to submit regular online tasks, to contribute to a discussion board, and to carry out a teaching observation exchange.
 There is also a final assignment of around 1,400 words to submit after seminar 3.
 These tasks and the seminars are fully supported with a dedicated set of course materials in LEARN to which course participants are enrolled at the start of the course.

-Workload: Previous participants have reported that between 36-40 hours’ input is required to complete all aspects of the course over the semester.
-We do not expect this to change for the online course.
+Workload: Previous participants have reported that between 40-50 hours’ input is required to complete all aspects of the course.
+We do not expect this to change for either semester.

 Detailed course information